dotnet/docs-maui/docs/user-interface/shadow.md

 ## Create a Shadow gradient

-The color of a shadow is defined using a `Brush`.
+The color of a shadow is defined using a <xref:Microsoft.Maui.Controls.Brush>.
 Therefore, gradient shadows can also be added to controls:

 ```xaml
 <RoundRectangle HeightRequest="200"